civl-verifier/civl-verifier.github.io/doc.md

 The calls to `Incr` in `p` commute with atomic actions executed by other threads so that they all appear to execute together.
 The use of mover types leads to fewer yields and more efficient verification of the body of `p`.

-In general, CIVL checks that the sequence of mover types of the atomic actions in every yield-to-yield fragment matches the expression `(right mover)*;(non-mover)?;(left-mover)*`, i.e., a sequence of right movers, followed by at most one non-mover, followed by a sequence of left movers.
+In general, Civl checks that the sequence of mover types of the atomic actions in every yield-to-yield fragment matches the expression `(right mover)*;(non-mover)?;(left-mover)*`, i.e., a sequence of right movers, followed by at most one non-mover, followed by a sequence of left movers.
 The mover types of atomic actions are validated using pairwise commutativity checks between all atomic actions that exist together on some layer.

 ## Cooperation